pockethost/pockethost/packages/www/content/docs/usage/instances/index.md

   admin access.
 Master the nuances of using PocketHost and get your PocketBase projects up and running in no time.
 Essential reading for web & node.js developers.
 ---

-# Overview

-Dive straight into managing your individual PocketHost instances via an easy-to-use dashboard.
-Each PocketBase deployment functions on an on-demand basis, launching only upon receiving a web request.
-Following a period of 5 seconds idle time, instances hibernate for optimal hardware use, with a negligible latency during the "first hit".

-Track usage through PocketHost’s integrated metering system, offering a generous 100 active minutes each month in the free tier.
-When over this limit, you have the option to purchase extended usage, or to shift your instance to the pool of stand-by instances.

-Control the your PocketBase version deployed with each instance.
-Default selections utilize the latest major+minor release, locked at instance creation.
-Upgrades to successive versions can be facilitated by reaching out to support.

-Administer your instance efficiently with the use of instance-specific access, available at the URL https://<instance-name>.pockethost.io/_.
-This can also be accessed via the PocketHost dashboard.

-Secure your instance with environment variables unveiled at `pocketbase` executable launch.
-Secrets are accessible as environment variables, available to the `pocketbase` process.
-Monitor developments through the realtime log – a feature to be launched soon.

 PocketHost provides a simple dashboard where you can manage your instance.